1031 Exchange Types

 • The EAT and the taxpayer must complete a Qualified Exchange Accommodation Agreement.

-When A Forward Reverse Exchange Is Useful?
+When is a Forward Reverse Exchange Useful?

 • The lender on the replacement property will not allow the taxpayer to finance/take the title in the EAT's name.